Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/extensions/content-assets.md

 ## Execution
 [Sitecore Marketplace](https://doc.sitecore.com/mp/en/developers/marketplace/introduction-to-sitecore-marketplace.html) penables every Cloud Portal organization to build and use applications that add new capabilities to Sitecore.
-The [XM Cloud Page builder custom field](https://doc.sitecore.com/mp/en/developers/marketplace/page-builder-custom-fields.html) extension point lets you extend the data template of a content item or a page by adding your own custom field to it.
-XM Cloud users can then populate that field with the data you provide in your Marketplace app.
+The [SitecoreAI Page builder custom field](https://doc.sitecore.com/mp/en/developers/marketplace/page-builder-custom-fields.html) extension point lets you extend the data template of a content item or a page by adding your own custom field to it.
+SitecoreAI users can then populate that field with the data you provide in your Marketplace app.

-In this case, we have setup up a Marketplace custom field in XM Cloud that connects to your DAM - in this case Content Hub, via a Marketplace app.
+In this case, we have setup up a Marketplace custom field in SitecoreAI that connects to your DAM - in this case Content Hub, via a Marketplace app.
 It enables editors to select and embed published assets directly into Sitecore Page Builder, using GraphQL-powered components for dynamic rendering.

 Follow the steps in the documentation to [create your Marketplace app](https://doc.sitecore.com/mp/en/developers/marketplace/page-builder-custom-fields.html) for Page Builder custom fields.
 A dedicated Content Hub page needs to be configured to show only published content.
 Configuration for this and how to setup the marketplace the code can be seen at the [Content Hub Content Distribution](https://developers.sitecore.com/learn/accelerate/content-hub/implementation/integrations/content-distribution) recipe.

-In XM Cloud create a new component this will need to have a field set to the marketplace type plugin.
+In SitecoreAI create a new component this will need to have a field set to the marketplace type plugin.

 <img src="/images/learn/accelerate/xm-cloud/content-assets/template.png" alt="template"/>